Special EITC Rules

 Some disability retirement benefits qualify as earned income to claim EITC.
 Also, you may claim a relative of any age who is totally and permanently disabled and fits all other eligibility requirements.

-Return to EITC Home Page or click the Back button to return to previous page.
+Return to EITC Home Page or use the back button to return to previous page.